 There are three components of an implant, the anchor (which is surgically imbedded into the bone), the post (to which the tooth attaches) and the actual artificial tooth.
 Several steps are usually required in placing implants.
 Depending on the type of implant, these steps may vary.
 A thorough evaluation must be made which includes a clinical examination and a careful review of your dental and medical history.
 During the dental examination, we will check the condition of your mouth, the supporting bone in your jaws and the way your upper & lower teeth fit together.
 CT-scan X-rays will be taken and a determination will be made as to whether you are a good candidate for implants.
 In either case, thoughtful recommendations regarding optional treatments will be offered and discussed.

 Implants can have a dramatic effect on your lifestyle.
 Whether it’s looking better and feeling better about yourself, becoming more comfortable in social environments, or improving your ability to chew, taste and swallow your food, returning your mouth to optimum health by replacing missing teeth can be a life-changing step.
-At Arlington Dental, we have all the means by which to make this a comfortable, stress-free, expedient and successful reality for you.
+At Pollock Dental, we have all the means by which to make this a comfortable, stress-free, expedient and successful reality for you.

 IMPLANT SUPPORTED DENTURES